top of page

 Check back for updates: Forecast can and do change.

-Ocean Temps: Ocean: Estuary proper often warm, except around high tide.
+Ocean Temps: Bodega Bay Buoy: Estuary proper: Warmer, except around high tide.

-See our safety page for apps to track local conditions.
+See our "Recreational Safety" page for apps to track local conditions.

-We use 4 apps as none are fully correct.
+We use 4 apps and local observations as no app is fully correct.

 NOAA (National Weather Service): Short staffed.
-Updating less often and long-term forecasts are more variable.
+Updating less often.
+Long-range forecasts variable.

 weather forecast